mattlrsn47/cpts422_prototype/README.md

 # cpts422_prototype

+Compile + run prototype
-Run prototype with ./run.sh or ./compile.command
+./run.sh or ./compile.command

 To make changes to the PDA functions, edit pdaFunctions.cpp